digitalcredentials/vc-test-fixtures/listOfTestVCs.md

 The raw url is intended for testing in VerifierPlus and the QR for testing in the Learner Credential Wallet.

+The QR contains the same url, intended to be scanned from the Learner Credential Wallet or VerifierPlus.

+The 'Click to see copyable raw json' option opens a collapsed view of the raw JSON for the VC.

 ### Notes

 - 'v1' and 'v2' identify the credentials as version 1 or version 2 of the Verifiable Credentials data model.